Sleepytale Logo

 A friendly goose waddled over and pecked at the ribbon until it came loose.

-Then a gust of wind teased the pond and made ripples.
+A gust of wind teased the pond and made ripples.

-Her hoof nudged a stack of paper boats that someone had folded for later.
+A toy boat bumped the shore, and Rosie hurried to catch it, but her hoof nudged a stack of paper boats that someone had folded for later.

 The boats fell into the water and sailed away like a busy fleet that did not ask for directions.